Inside the Crypto World's Biggest Scandals - Coindoo

 The Silk Road Shutdown

-It was Bitcoin transactions which led to Silk Road’s demise, as people discovered that such transactions were not at all untraceable and anonymous.
+Bitcoin transactions led to Silk Road’s demise, as people discovered that such transactions were not untraceable and anonymous.

 Its founder, Ross Ulbricht, was arrested in the platform’s raid.
-Others arrests connected to the case include Charlie Shrem, who was arrested by the FBI for money laundering by using the site, Cornelis Jan “Maikel” Slomp received 10 years for large scale drug dealing plus over 130 more arrests.
+Other arrests connected to the case include Charlie Shrem, who the FBI arrested for money laundering using the site, and Cornelis Jan “Maikel” Slomp, who received ten years for large-scale drug dealing plus over 130 more arrests.

 29,657 Bitcoins seized from Silk Roads’ accounts were auctioned off on 27 June 2014 by the U.S. Marshals Service.
 Another 144,342 Bitcoins were seized from Ulbricht’s computer, a sum of around $511 million at current rates.
 They were auctioned off, and Tim Draper purchased the Bitcoins with $17 million.